cloudurable/kafka-training/java/lab6.4/README.md

 ```

 We load a map of max offset per TopicPartition from the database.
-We could (should) use SQL but we just use a map and iterate through the current stock price records looking for max. maxOffsets key is TopicPartition and value is the max offset for that partition.
+We could (should) use SQL, but for this example, we just use a map and iterate through the current stock price records looking for max.
+The `maxOffsets` key is TopicPartition and value is the max offset for that partition.
 Then we seek to that position with consumer.seek

 ## ***ACTION*** - EDIT `src/main/java/com/cloudurable/kafka/consumer/SeekToLatestRecordsConsumerRebalanceListener.java` follow the instructions in the file.